About the Alliance’s Past Initiatives

-The School-Based Health Alliance is pleased to partner with the CVS Health to create the next generation of school-based health centers (SBHCs).
-The New Directions for School-Based Health Grant—funded by CVS Health and administered by the School-Based Health Alliance—will build the capacity of the school-based health care field to become integrated and active participants in the larger health care ecosystem through policy and practice solutions.
+The New Directions for School-Based Health Grant — funded by CVS Health and administered by the School-Based Health Alliance — built the capacity of the school-based health care (SBHC) field to become integrated and active participants in the larger health care ecosystem through policy and practice solutions.

-Grantees will improve access to health services for children and create system level changes that elevate the role of SBHCs in achieving population-level outcomes.
-The transformational framework for the New Directions project includes:
+Grantees improved access to health services for children and created system level changes that elevated the role of SBHC in achieving population-level outcomes.
+The transformational framework for the New Directions project included:

 - Adopting a patient-centered medical home (PCMH) practice,